omjambhale/Stock-Picker-AI/README.md

-# 🚀 Stock Picker AI Agent
+# 🚀 Stock Picker AI

 An intelligent AI-powered stock analysis and recommendation system built with CrewAI.
 This agent analyzes market trends, company fundamentals, and financial data to provide informed stock investment recommendations.